joemoose/psiops/docs/combat.md

 !!! note

-	When attacking *mobs*, damage from multiple attackers is cumulative, unlike when attacking a single target.
+	When attacking *mobs*, damage from multiple attackers is cumulative.
+Damage to a mob is the exception to this rule.
 See [Mobs](#mobs).

 ## Attack Roll Modifiers

-The effectiveness of your *attack rolls* is modified by weapon type, engagement distance, and tactical circumstances.
-See the following tables for attack modifiers.
+The odds for success on your *attack roll* is modified by weapon type, engagement distance, and tactical circumstances.
+See the following tables for the modifiers.

 ### Distance Modifiers

-Each weapon type has a distinct optimal engagement distance.
+Each weapon type has a distinct *optimal engagement distance*.
 Depending on your weapon and the distance to your target, your *attack roll* may have *advantage*, *disadvantage*, or be *impossible*.
-Distance to your target is measured by the number of intervening *zones*.
+Measure distance to your target by the number of intervening *zones*.
 See [Zone Distances](zones.md#distances).

 Weapon distance modifiers are as follows: